yosemitebandit/bugle/readme.md

-Hey, a website, built from markdown.
+Oh, a static site built from markdown.
-There are projects and notes.
+There are entries and tags.
 A home page and something about the author.

-A python script builds up the index of notes and projects.
+A python script builds up the tag indices and renders entries.
-And each note and project is rendered and injected into templates.

 ### Source